-The Superintendent or designee shall maintain, for a period of seven years: (34 CFR 106.45)
+The Superintendent or designee shall maintain for a period of seven years.
+(34 CFR 106.45)

-- 1. For each complaint of sex discrimination, including sex-based harassment, records documenting any informal resolution process or formal investigation procedures. - 2.
-For each notification the Title IX Coordinator or designee receives of information about conduct that reasonably may constitute sex discrimination under Title IX, including sex-based harassment, records documenting the actions taken to fulfill the District's obligations as specified in 34 CFR 106.44, including supportive measures offered and implemented - 3.
-All materials used to train the Title IX Coordinator, investigator(s), decision-maker(s), and any person who facilitates an informal resolution process.
-The District shall make such training materials publicly available on its web site, or if the District does not maintain a web site, available upon request by members of the public.
+- 1. For each complaint of sex discrimination, including sex-base harassment, records documenting any informal resolution process or formal investigation procedures. - 2.
+For each notification the Title IX Coordinator or designee receives of information about conduct that reasonably may constitute sex discrimination under Title IX, including sex-based harassment, records documenting the actions taken to fulfill the district's obligations as specified in 34 CFR 106.44, including supportive measures offered and implemented. - 3.
+All materials used to train district employees; the Title IX Coordinator and designee(s); investigator(s), decisionmaker(s), and other person(s) who are responsible for implementing the district's grievance procedures or have the authority to modify or terminate supportive measures; and any person who facilitates an informal resolution process.

-The District shall make such training materials available upon request by members of the public.
+The district shall make such training materials available upon request by members of the public.